EternityForest/EmberOS/README.md

 Do *not* open a port to let people on the internet access this, without a firewall/nat/etc unless you change this, or disable password auth(Probably the better option)

-There is also an unsecured Mosquitto MQTT server.
-Nothing is currently using it, but if you do, be sure nobody can access those ports.
+There is also an unsecured Mosquitto MQTT server if you enable it.

 Think of it like the common WiFi printers and file servers that allow anyone on the network to print.